mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 **Full disclosure**: TinyPilot is a product [I created](/tinypilot/) and now [sell](https://tinypilotkvm.com).
 {{</notice>}}

 I generally connect to components in my rack over SSH or web interfaces.
-When I reinstall an OS, change boot settings, or fix network settings, I need a tool that gives me control at a physical level.
+When I reinstall an OS, change boot settings, or fix network settings, I need control at the physical level.

 Instead of having to drag a keyboard and monitor over to my rack, I can plug in my TinyPilot Voyager 2a when I need hardware-level access: